Finding a Life Coach You Love

 - You might start by searching for a holistic life coach, transformational life coaching, personal development coach, wellness coach, cancer coach, and so on.

-- Peruse the websites of coaches that appeal to you.
+- Visit the websites of coaches that appeal to you.
 Read their 'about' pages and get a flavor for who they are as a person, a coach, and what they stand for.
 Listen to their audios and videos.
 Read their blogs.
 If you do not resonate with them and their message, move on.
-When you do like what you see so far, opt-in for their free info-products and ezines.
+When you like what you see so far, opt-in for their free info-products and newsletter.
 Get to know them a bit more.
 Again, keep an open mind.
 If someone really seems to resonate with you, but doesn't match your entire wish list, take it to the next step.
+Read their testimonials page.
+What do their clients say about them as a coach and as a person?
+How have they helped their clients move through fear, construct an actionable plan, and play life better?

 - Take the leap and sign up for a complimentary consultation.
 Besides providing you with important insights and clarity about your situation, a complimentary consultation is a great way for you and the coach to experience each other.
 Be up-front.
-Tell them you are in the process of finding a life coach and will be interviewing several coaches (unless you already feel for sure this person right for you).
+Tell them you are in the process of finding a life coach and that you will be interviewing several coaches (unless you already feel for sure this person is right for you).
 Ask questions.
 You will both get a taste for what partnering together would be like and if you are a good match.
+The right coach will not pressure you to sign up although they may encourage you to step beyond your fear if that is what is holding you back.

 - When your quest for finding a life coach has led you to the perfect coach for you, it's time to...